lucaleonect/nqa_server/docs/scheduler.md

 1. `SELECT_NEXT` retrieves the oldest queued job (`ORDER BY created_at ASC LIMIT 1`).
 2. If no job is found, the caller sleeps for four seconds; otherwise the loop continues immediately after the solver call.
 3. Before contacting the solver, `MARK_RUNNING` sets the status to `RUNNING` and commits the transaction.
 This prevents duplicate scheduling when multiple worker instances run concurrently.
 4. The solver endpoint is called with `requests.post`.
-The payload is a JSON object containing only the `job_id`.
+The payload contains the coupling matrix, optional vectors, study metadata, and CUDA preference required by `nqa/master.py`.
 5. Responses are interpreted as follows:
    - `response.ok == True`: the job is marked `DONE`, the raw response body is logged (truncated to 500 characters), and the loop proceeds.
    - Non-200 responses: the body is parsed (JSON preferred) via `_parse_solver_response()` to extract meaningful details.
 The job is marked `FAILED` with an error message truncated to 8 KB.